isirock/docs/content/rancher/v2.x/en/cluster-admin/tools/alerts/_index.md

 1. Choose an event to trigger the alert.

   - **Not Ready**: Sends you an alert when the node is unresponsive.
-  - **CPU usage over**: Sends you an alert when the node raises above an entered percentage of its processing allocation.
+  - **CPU reservation over**: Sends you an alert when the node raises above an entered percentage of its processing allocation.
-  - **Mem usage over**: Sends you an alert when the node raises above an entered percentage of its memory allocation.
+  - **Mem reservation over**: Sends you an alert when the node raises above an entered percentage of its memory allocation.

 1. Select the urgency level of the alert.